Howrah railway station: Rail services

 The Eastern Railway runs local trains to Belur Math, Tarakeswar, Arambagh, Goghat, Katwa, Bandel, Sheoraphuli, Bardhaman, Serampore and numerous intermediate stations (see Howrah–Bardhaman main line, Howrah–Bardhaman chord and Tarakeswar branch line).
 There are also mail and express trains to Central, North and North-East India.
 A narrow-gauge line formerly used to connect Bardhaman and Katwa, served by DMU trains; but now this line is also converted to broad gauge and used by EMU trains like all the other lines.

 The South Eastern Railway, operates local trains to Amta, Mecheda, Panskura, Haldia, Tamluk, Medinipur and Kharagpur and mail and express trains to Central, West and South India.
-South Eastern Railway, connects with the Great Indian Peninsular Railway (GIPR) route to Mumbai and Chennai.

-The Eastern Railway and South Eastern Railway sections are connected by two links.
-One is the Lilua–Tikiapara link and the other is the RajchandrapurDankuniMourigram link.
-They are used by goods trains and the Sealdah–Puri Duronto Express avoiding Howrah.
+South Eastern Railway, connects with the Great Indian Peninsular Railway (GIPR) route to Mumbai and Chennai.The Eastern Railway and South Eastern Railway sections are connected by two links.
+One is the Lilua–Tikiapara link (used only by goods train) and the other is the Rajchandrapur/Dankuni–Santragachhi/Andul link, which is used by goods trains and some express trains avoiding Howrah.

 Four major rail routes end at Howrah.
 They are the Howrah–Delhi, Howrah–Mumbai, Howrah–Chennai and Howrah–Guwahati routes.

-After completion Kolkata Metro Line 2 will pass through Howrah Station.